asyncgui/asyncgui/sphinx/usage.rst

     import asyncgui as ag

     async def wrapper():
-        e = ag.AsyncEvent()
+        e = ag.ExclusiveEvent()
         register_callback(e.fire)  # A
         args, kwargs = await e.wait()  # B

-:class:`asyncgui.AsyncEvent` has two advantages over :class:`asyncio.Event`.
+:class:`asyncgui.ExclusiveEvent` has two advantages over :class:`asyncio.Event`.
-One, you don't need to use a lambda because :meth:`asyncgui.AsyncEvent.fire` can take any arguments (line A).
+One, you don't need to use a lambda because :meth:`asyncgui.ExclusiveEvent.fire` can take any arguments (line A).
 Two, you can receive the arguments passed to ``fire`` (line B).

 Let's implement our API with this.